 Recently, the CMS experiment at the LHC has performed measurements of the $W$-boson pair production process ($p p \rightarrow p^{( \ast)} W^+ W^- p^{( \ast)}$) at $\sqrt{s}=7$ TeV~\cite{Chatrchyan:2013akv} and at $\sqrt{s}=8$ TeV~\cite{Khachatryan:2016mud}, and used these to put constraints on anomalous quartic gauge couplings.
-In these measurements they selected for photon-photon fusion events, including elastic events where both protons remained intact and also inelastic (quasi-exclusive or ``proton dissociative'') in which one or both protons dissociate.
-This selection was attained by requiring no additional associated charged tracks beyond the muon ($\mu$) and electron ($e$) pairs with opposite sign in their charges ($\mu^\pm e^\mp$), which identified the $W$ boson pairs, in the central rapidity region (less than about 2.5 in magnitude).
-In order to predict the expected rate of $p p \rightarrow p^{( \ast)} W^+ W^- p^{( \ast)}$, they used the much-higher-statistics sample of $\ell^+\ell^-$ events (away from the $Z$-peak and in the same mass-squared range, with $\ell=\mu$ or $e$) to extract an effective photon-photon luminosity.
+In these measurements they selected photon-photon fusion events, including both elastic events, where both protons remained intact, and inelastic (quasi-exclusive or ``proton dissociative'') events, in which one or both protons dissociate.
+This selection was attained by requiring no additional associated charged tracks beyond the muon ($\mu$) and electron ($e$) with opposite sign charges ($\mu^\pm e^\mp$), which identified the $W$ boson pairs, in the central rapidity region (with $|y_{WW}| < 2.5$).
+In order to predict the expected rate of $p p \rightarrow p^{( \ast)} W^+ W^- p^{( \ast)}$, they used the much-higher-statistics sample of $\ell^+\ell^-$ events (away from the $Z$-peak and in the same invariant mass range, with $\ell=\mu$ or $e$) to extract an effective photon-photon luminosity.
 This was obtained by taking the ratio of the observed $\ell^+\ell^-$ events with no additional associated charge tracks to that predicted from purely elastic scattering (after subtracting possible quark-initiated contamination, estimated from $Z$-peak events).
 The effective photon-photon luminosity determined from this data-driven approach was then used to predict the total cross section to be $\sigma ( p p\rightarrow p^{( \ast)} W^+ W^- p^{( \ast)} \rightarrow p^{( \ast)} \mu^{\pm} e^{\mp} p^{( \ast)}) = 4.0 \pm 0.7$ fb at $\sqrt{s}=7$ TeV and $6.2 \pm 0.5$ fb at $\sqrt{s}=8$ TeV, after including $W$ boson decay branching fraction.